Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings

 The promise of surpassing the capabilities of classical computing with quantum computers has driven rapid advancements in both quantum hardware and software.
-However, today’s quantum hardware, commonly referred to as Noisy Intermediate Scale Quantum (NISQ) devices \cite{preskill2018quantum}, remain limited in several key aspects, including qubit count, coherence time, and error rates.
-These latter two impose strict constraints on circuit depth, posing challenges for realizing practical quantum applications \cite{zimboras2025myths}.
+However, today’s quantum hardware, commonly referred to as Noisy Intermediate Scale Quantum (NISQ) devices~\cite{preskill2018quantum}, remain limited in several key aspects, including qubit count, coherence time, and error rates.
+These latter two impose strict constraints on circuit depth, posing challenges for realizing practical quantum applications~\cite{zimboras2025myths}.
 To address this, advances are needed not only in algorithm design but also in the efficient implementation of circuits that align with hardware capabilities.
 In this effort, gate decomposition plays an essential role as it bridges the gap between high-level quantum algorithms and the native gate sets of actual quantum processors.

-Many physical systems naturally possess three energy levels that can be efficiently manipulated, which has led to growing interest in developing qutrit-based quantum computers~\cite{vepsalainen2019superadiabatic, Lu_qudits_2019, blok2021quantum, Morvan_2021, Goss_2022, RingbaueR_2022, chi2022, goss2024extending}.
+Many physical systems naturally possess three energy levels that can be efficiently manipulated, which has led to growing interest in developing qutrit-based quantum computers~\cite{vepsalainen2019superadiabatic, Lu_qudits_2019, blok2021quantum, Morvan_2021, Goss_2022, chi2022, goss2024extending, patel2025harrow}.
 This trend, in turn, is driving theoretical research toward implementing general quantum algorithms using qutrits.
-On one front, existing qubit-based algorithms are being translated into qutrit-based counterparts \cite{Bocharov_2017, wang2020, ivanov2021, roy2022}.
-On another, researchers are exploring qutrit-native problems, such as graph 3-coloring or quantum simulation of spin-1 systems, where qutrits offer a more natural and advantageous framework \cite{bottrill2023, karacsony2024, kumaran2024, ogunkoya2024}.
-Moreover, it should be noted that also mixed qubit-qutrit solutions are also being explored \cite{B_kkegaard_2019,Gokhale_2019,Tomesh_2024}.
+On one front, existing qubit-based algorithms are being translated into qutrit-based counterparts~\cite{Bocharov_2017, wang2020, ivanov2021, roy2022}.
+On another front, researchers are exploring qutrit-native problems, such as graph 3-coloring or quantum simulation of spin-1 systems, where qutrits offer a more natural framework~\cite{bottrill2023, karacsony2024, kumaran2024, ogunkoya2024, heimsoth2026}.
+This trend is driving the development of new methods for qutrit unitary synthesis~\cite{li_2026, yeh2022constructing, mato_ringbauer_2023, jiang_2023, van_de_Wetering_2023}.
+Mixed qubit-qutrit solutions are also being explored~\cite{B_kkegaard_2019,Gokhale_2019,Tomesh_2024,mato2023}.